-These veterinarians provide both emergency and routine medical treatment to the many species of exotic animals kept in captivity at zoos.
+Zoo veterinarians provide both emergency and routine medical treatment to the many species of exotic animals kept at zoos.
 By observing an animal's behavior and providing a physical examination, a zoo veterinarian can diagnose illnesses, learn the extent of injuries and provide treatment.
 Dealing with sick animals can be emotionally stressful, and the zoo atmosphere may tend to be noisy.

 |Degree Field||Veterinary medicine|

-Sources: *U.S. Bureau of Labor Statistics, **American College of Zoological Medicine, ***Job postings by employers (August 2012), ****Association of Zoos and Aquariums, O*NET OnLine.
+Sources: U.S. Bureau of Labor Statistics, American College of Zoological Medicine, Online Job Postings (August 2012, 2015), Association of Zoos and Aquariums, O*NET OnLine

 Step 1: Get an Undergraduate Education

-Future zoo veterinarians need a DVM degree from an accredited veterinary medicine college.
-Students typically take four years to finish veterinary school.
-Programs typically involve classroom studies, laboratory experience and clinical work.
+Future zoo veterinarians need a Doctor of Veterinary Medicine (D.V.M. or V.M.D.) degree from an accredited veterinary medicine college.
+Programs typically take four years to finish and involve classroom studies, laboratory experience and clinical work.
 The coursework generally covers topics like animal anatomy, animal illnesses and physiology.

 Step 3: Obtain a State License